 These rules protect most of your Social Security income, but not all of it.
-If you have anything more than two months’ worth of benefits in your account, then that money could be seized.
+If you have more than two months’ worth of benefits in your account, that money could be seized.

 Example: You receive $500 a month in benefits, but you have $2,000 in your account.
-A creditor can garnish $1,000 of your account in order to pay back your debts.
+A creditor can garnish $1,000 of your account to pay back your debts.

 When Your Social Security Income Can Be Garnished

 Social Security income is safe from most garnishments due to debt — but it isn’t safe from the federal government.

 Your Social Security check can be garnished if you owe money for back taxes, federal mortgages or student loans, and alimony or child support.
 In those cases, 15 percent or more of your Social Security income can be garnished depending on state laws.
 This rule is found in Section 207 of the Social Security Act.